luispuerto/R-Cheat-Sheets/README.md

 - [x] [mosaic.pdf](mosaic.pdf): The [mosaic package](http://mosaic-web.org/) is for teaching mathematics, statistics, computation and modeling.
 Cheatsheet by MichaelLaviolette.
 - [x] [nardl.pdf](nardl.pdf): The nardl package estimates the nonlinear cointegrating autoregressive distributed lag model.
 Cheatsheet by Taha Zaghdoudi.
 - [x] [NVSCheatSheet.pdf](NVSCheatSheet.pdf): **The [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) (https://graphicsprinciples.github.io) is one deliverable of a [graphics initiative](https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912)** to increase the graphical expertise and productivity of quantitative scientists at Novartis.
 We also have prepared a tutorial on “Effective visual communication for the quantitative scientist” which is in submission.
 A pre-print can be found at: https://arxiv.org/abs/1903.09512
+- [ ] [oSCR.pdf](oSCR.pdf): The oSCR package provides functions for working with Spatial Capture Recapture models.
+Not printed because it isn't that interesting for now.
 - [x] [package-development.pdf](package-development.pdf): The devtools package makes it easy to build your own R packages, and packages make it easy to share your R code.
 Supplement this cheat sheet with [r-pkgs.had.co.nz](http://r-pkgs.had.co.nz/), Hadley’s book on package development.
 - [x] [parallel_computation.pdf](parallel_computation.pdf): Parallel computing in R with the parallel, foreach, and future packages.
 By Ardalan Mirshani.
 - [x] [purrr.pdf](purrr.pdf): The [purrr package](http://purrr.tidyverse.org/) makes it easy to work with lists and functions.
 This cheatsheet will remind you how to manipulate lists with purrr as well as how to apply functions iteratively to each element of a list or vector.
 The back of the cheatsheet explains how to work with list-columns.
 With list columns, you can use a simple data frame to organize any collection of objects in R.